sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_07_NSGs.md

 1. Connect to the *myVmMgmt* VM.
 Enter *myVmMgmt* in the search box at the top of the portal.
 When **myVmMgmt** appears in the search results, select it.
 Select the **Connect** button.
 2. Select **RDP**, then **Download RDP file**.
 3. Open the downloaded rdp file and select **Connect**.
+Enter the user name and password below
+    - localadmin
+    - Pa55w.rd1234

-Enter the user name and password you specified when creating the VM.
-You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
+1. You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. You may receive a certificate warning during the sign-in process.
 If you receive the warning, select **Yes** or **Continue** to proceed with the connection.